Find out the steps involved in creating a Health and Safety Risk Assessment to ensure that your employees can work from home safely and responsibly.

 These contain useful items such as a first aid kid, vitamin tablets, hand sanitiser and even fire safety equipment.

 What you include in the package is entirely up to you, as you could just send employees the basics or go to the next level and include a fire blanket and fire extinguisher.

 Items like these are the type that you never want to have to use, yet you’re very glad you own if the need arises.

 If your budget can stretch to this kind of health, safety and wellbeing package, we guarantee your staff will greatly appreciate it.

 If not, a branded water bottle and some cooling eye gel will show that you care about their wellbeing.

 Hosted desktops from GoCloud make home working a smooth and stress-free experience.
-Get in touch on 01482 751133, email email@example.com or request access to find out more.
+Get in touch on 01482 751133 or email email@example.com.

 Download your free home working setup checklist to get you and your team ready to work remotely.